00Beetzncheez00/htb-reports/htb-artic(InProgress).md

 - PTES Identifiers Used: 1, 2, 3, 4, 5, 7
 - CIA Rating: 1, 2, 3

 1. The target is running a Windows Operating System (Attachment 1).
 This was gathered from the HTB information listed from the control panel.
-Also the IP address of the target is listed in the HTB control panel (Attachment 2).
+Also, the IP address of the target is listed in the HTB control panel (Attachment 2).
 Remember enumeration (Passive or Active) can come from all sources for your target.
 - **Attachment 1**

 ![](https://github.com/00Beetzncheez00/images/blob/main/arctic-3.png)